Provable Reward-Agnostic Preference-Based Reinforcement Learning: Algorithm:

 Now we provide the sample complexity of Algorithm~\ref{alg:unknown} as shown in the following theorem.

 \begin{theorem} Let

 Then under Assumption~\ref{ass:norm} and \ref{assum:preference}, with probability at least $1-\delta$, we have

 Note the sample complexity in Theorem~\ref{thm:unknown} does not depend on the complexity of $\Pi$ and thus we can learn arbitrary policy classes.
-When $\Pi=\Pim$, we have $\pi^*=\pig$ and thus we can compete against the global optimal policy. \end{theorem} Since the sample complexity of human feedback, denoted by $\Nh$, is equal to $N$, Theorem~\ref{thm:unknown} shows that the sample complexity of human feedback required to learn an $\eps$-optimal policy scales with $\Tilde O(1/\eps^2)$ and is polynomial in the norm bounds $B,R$, the horizon $H$, and the dimension of the feature space $d$.
-Notably, the \emph{sample complexity of human feedback $\Nh$ only depends on the structural complexity of the reward function, regardless of the underlying transition mode}l.
+When $\Pi=\Pim$, we have $\pi^*=\pig$ and thus we can compete against the global optimal policy. \end{theorem}

+Since the sample complexity of human feedback, denoted by $\Nh$, is equal to $N$, Theorem~\ref{thm:unknown} shows that the sample complexity of human feedback required to learn an $\eps$-optimal policy scales with $\Tilde O(1/\eps^2)$ and is polynomial in the norm bounds $B,R$, the horizon $H$, and the dimension of the feature space $d$.
+Notably, the sample complexity of human feedback $\Nh$ only depends on the structural complexity of the reward function, regardless of the underlying transition model.
 This is because while our theorem requires that the learned transition model is accurate enough ($\eps'\leq\frac{\eps}{6BRH^2}$), we do not need human feedback to learn the transition model for this purpose.
 This property of our algorithm is particularly desirable when collecting human feedback is much more expensive than collecting trajectories from the environment.
-Existing works with sample-efficient guarantees, such as \cite{pacchiano2021dueling,chen2022human}, do not have this property (e.g., they query human feedback on all collected trajectories including those that are used for learning the transition dynamics).
+Existing works with sample-efficient guarantees, such as \cite{pacchiano2021dueling,chen2022human}, do not have this property.
 Our algorithm's favorable property can be attributed to the careful design of the algorithm, where the step of collecting trajectories and learning transitions is reward-agnostic and thus separated from the step of collecting human feedback and learning rewards.
+Furthermore, our main result (Theorem~\ref{thm:unknown}) only requires a suitable reward-free oracle for dynamics learning and in practice there exist some oracles ready for use, even when the MDPs are very complicated \citep{xu2022learning}.
+This implies that by plugging in these general reward-free oracles, we are able to deal with general MDPs as well.

-As the most relevant work, we compare our results with \citet{pacchiano2021dueling}, which considers online learning in RLHF with unknown tabular transition models and linear reward parameterization.
+As the most relevant work, we compare our results with \citet{pacchiano2021dueling}, which considers online learning in PbRL with unknown tabular transition models and linear reward parameterization.
 Let $\Nt$ and $\Nh$ denote the number of required trajectory pairs and human feedback, respectively.
 Then, to obtain an $\eps$-optimal policy, the algorithm in \citet[Theorem 2]{pacchiano2021dueling} requires: